SolarArbiter/workshop/data_access_control.md

 The Solar Forecast Arbiter uses roles and permissions to control access to data and resources within the system.
 At this time users are only allowed to view roles and permissions but not edit or create them.
-In this excersise you will inspect three users' access controls and how it affects the data available to them.
+In this excersise you will inspect three users' access controls and how they affect the data available to them.

 A permission defines an action that can be made on an resource or group of resources, e.g. 'create a site' or 'read forecast forecast A'.
 A role is a collection of permissions that can be assigned to a user.
 A user can